 Addiction Treatment Options for Seniors

 Older adults struggling with addiction face unique struggles, such as co-occurring health conditions, increased isolation, and more.
 Individuals may not be using drugs to get high, but to reduce physical pain or cope with emotional problems.
 So it’s important to take these factors into account.
+A focus on specialized older adult treatment programs is essential, as these are tailored to address the specific needs and challenges faced by seniors.
+Rehabilitation, including rehab for seniors, helps reduce the risk of complications or readmission for seniors after a hospital stay.

-Treatment options for addicted seniors include:
+Treatment options for seniors facing addiction include:

 - Medical Detox: Patients are monitored and stabilized through the withdrawal process, with the intent being to alleviate potential long-term physical effects of withdrawal.